tqyaaaaang/Hyper-OS/docs/4user/program.md

 ### Functions

-The functions and operators about `handle` is listed below.
+The functions and operators about `handle` are listed below.

 1. `handle<T>()`: default construction function, construct a null `handle<T>`.